Coronavirus Updates from The Center for Pediatric Airway Disorders

 "Is It Safe to Seek Care for my Child?"

-We will be updating our families regularly with key information.
-Read below for more details about the precautions in place to keep you, your children and our staff safe, and what to expect when you come back to see us.
+We will continue to update our families regularly with key information.
+Read below for more details about the many precautions in place to keep you, your children and our staff safe, and what to expect when you come in to see us.

 Outpatient/In-person Clinic visits

 At this time, our providers are scheduling in-person visits for essential appointments that we cannot effectively conduct through a telehealth platform.
 We are taking every precaution to make sure our in-person visits are safe and comfortable for all involved.

 We understand that families may be anxious about returning to a doctor’s office.
 If you are worried about bringing your child to an appointment, we encourage you to ask questions and tell us about your concerns.
 We are confident in the procedures in place at all CHOP locations to deliver care safely.